 post-graduate surveys of Ship business students.

 SHIP Career Connection online job bank contains listings for both full- and part-time internship opportunities at some of PA’s leading employers.
-Students can also arrange their own internship by attending job fairs, networking with friends and family in the business world, or applying to federal and
+You can also arrange your own internship by attending job fairs, networking with friends and family in the business world, or applying to federal and